 I fight for vengeance!
 I love to see flow,

-At the stroke of me saber, the blood of me foe!
+At the stroke of me saber the blood of me foe!
 (Chorus)

 Of a fair maiden lost, of a family in tears;